 For more information about the venue and Istanbul itself see this section.

-The provisional list of speakers and their talks is here.
+The list of speakers and their talks is here.

 The First International Conference on Dog Population Management was held in 2012.
 On behalf of the organising committee we warmly invite you to attend the 2nd International Conference on Dog Population Management 2015 and also call for abstracts.

 Humane, effective and sustainable dog population management (DPM) is a challenge worldwide.
 Dogs play an important role as companion and work animals but are also a major source of concern for the transmission of rabies and other zoonoses and for attacks on people and livestock.
-The main objective of the conference is to bring the public sector together with specialists in animal welfare, animal health and education, ecologists, economists and social scientists.
-The conference theme is thus "Inter-sectoral collaboration, innovation and evidence-based solutions for dog population management".
+The main objective for the 2nd conference was to bring the public sector together with specialists in animal welfare, animal health and education, ecologists, economists and social scientists.
+The conference theme was thus "Inter-sectoral collaboration, innovation and evidence-based solutions for dog population management".

 Specific aims of the conference: